btnpushnmunky/tmr/README.md

 ###### `tmr export`

 This will export the timers to a csv file.
+By default, the file will be created in your User directory.